xunker/multi_zip/README.md

 `gem install multi_zip`.

 __IMPORTANT NEXT STEP:__ You will also need a zip backend gem installed and required.
-See `Supported Backends` for of which ones can be used.
+See [Supported Backend Gems](#supported-backend-gems) for a list of which ones can be used.

 ## Getting started